cms-opendata-workshop/workshopwhepp-lesson-condor/_episodes/04-runajob.md

 $ apptainer shell --bind results/:/results   docker://gitlab-registry.cern.ch/cms-cloud/root-vnc:latest
 ~~~
 {: .language-bash}
-> Here we mount the `result` folder as `/results` folder inside the container.
+> Here we mount the `results` folder as `/results` folder inside the container.
 Now we are ready to use hadd availabe in the container.
 ~~~
 Apptainer $ hadd /results/DYJetsToLL_v1.root /results/odw_poet/poetV1_DYJetsToLL_v1/*.root
 ~~~